joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

 <div>

-The AIR local SQL database functionality can be used for any purpose for which you might want to store application data on a user’s local computer.
+The AIR local SQL database functionality can be used for any purpose for which you might want to store application data on a user's local computer.
 Adobe AIR includes several mechanisms for storing data locally, each of which has different advantages.
 The following are some possible uses for a local SQL database in your AIR application: